chentoast/marks.nvim/README.md

   prev_bookmark[0-9]     Moves to the previous bookmark of of the same group type.
 Works by
-                         first going according to line number, and then according to buffer number.
+                         first going according to line number, and then according to buffer number. annotate               Prompts the user for a virtual line annotation that is then placed above the bookmark.
+Requires neovim 0.6+ and is not mapped by default.
 ```

 marks.nvim also provides a list of `<Plug>` mappings for you, in case you want to map things via vimscript.
 The list of provided mappings are: